 Peta joined the Therapy Centre in April 2017 and whilst still being a registered veterinary nurse she completed her Level 3 Diploma course in Hydrotherapy for Small Animals in December 2018.

 Outside of work she enjoys her horse and 2 Cocker Spaniels, which keep her very busy!!

 Remi holds a Triple Distinction Star Extended Diploma in Animal Management and Behaviour which covered a variety of modules including, Animal Biology, Animal Behaviour and Animal Handling.
 She is currently studying her Foundation Degree in Applied Animal Studies which includes, Animal Anatomy and Physiology, Genetics, Animal Health and Animal Behaviour.
 Remi has previously worked at a dog rehoming centre handling a range of dog breeds.
 She also holds a CPD accredited Canine First Aid Certificate.
-Remi is also completing her level 3 qualification to become a canine hydrotherapist.
+Remi has recently completed her level 3 qualification to become a canine hydrotherapist.

 Kirstie has been working with animals for some years now.
 Kirstie completed an Animal Care qualification level 1 and 2 in 1995,1996, she then went on to work in groomers and a cattery for a few years.
 Kirstie passed her City and Guilds grooming certificate in 2014 and has worked at The Animal Therapy centre ever since.
 Kirstie has attended numerous grooming workshops including scissoring techniques, anatomy and doodling.

 Kirsties favourite dogs to groom are schnauzers, Airedale terriers and Border terriers.
 If Kirstie could choose any dog to own it would be a German Shepherd or Rottweiler.
 Kirstie currently has a dog named Buddy who is a cross between a Jack Russel Terrier and Pomeranian.

 Jade Carey - Dog Grooming Technician